Project - Custom SQL Statements

 The options for a Custom SQL filler item

-For your custom SQL statement is used, you can tell the Advanced Data Generator if it should delete the rows for a specific table or execute a custom statement before or after the item is used.
+For your custom SQL statement is used, you can tell the Advanced Data Generator if it should delete the rows for a specific table via the Delete rows from table box or execute a custom statement before or after the item is used.

-In the above screenshot, for example, all employees with an ID lower than 100 will be deleted before attempting to insert new employees.
+In the above screenshot, for example, all ORDER_LINES with an ID of 99 will be deleted before attempting to process this custom SQL item.

 When you use the OK button, the item is inserted into the list of normal items and you can use it like any other.